The Great Grape Debate!

 A Perfect Pairing

-The recipe pairs well with both red and white wines.
-I also serve these rolls on a charcuterie board.
-The recommended white wine is Gewurztraminer, and the suggested red wine is Pinot Noir from Oregon.
+This recipe pairs well with both red and white wines.
+These are also great on a charcuterie board.
+Try a white wine, Gewurztraminer, or red, Pinot Noir from Oregon.

 Cheese-Stuffed Garlic Butter Crescent Rolls